-Striped Maple Tree Facts, Uses, and Growing Tips
+Striped Maple Tree Facts, Uses, and Planting Tips

 The striped maple, also known as the goosefoot maple, moosewood, and whistlewood, is a small maple that can grow to heights of between 15 to 35 feet.
 Many of the trees do reach heights above 30 feet though.
 One of the tallest striped maples ever documented was 65 feet tall.
 It had a circumference of four feet and six inches.
 It was discovered in the area of Black Mountain, in Kentucky, in the early part of the 1900s (before 1920).
 It is also a high priority tree for conservation in many states.